fcpp-experiments/oldnbr-evaluation/README.md

 ## Execution

-In order to execute the exercises file, type the following command in a terminal:
+In order to execute the runner file, type the following command in a terminal:
 ```
-> ./make.sh gui run -O exercises
+> ./make.sh gui run -O runner
 ```
 On newer Mac M1 computers, the `-O` argument may induce compilation errors: in that case, use the `-O3` argument instead.
 Running the above command, you should see output about building the executables then the graphical simulation should pop up while the console will show the most recent `stdout` and `stderr` outputs of the application, together with resource usage statistics (both on RAM and CPU).
 During the execution, log files will be generated in the `output/` repository sub-folder.
-If a batch of multiple simulations is launched (which is not the case for the `exercises` target), individual simulation results will be logged in the `output/raw/` subdirectory, with the overall resume in the `output/` directory.
+If a batch of multiple simulations is launched (which is not the case for the `runner` target), individual simulation results will be logged in the `output/raw/` subdirectory, with the overall resume in the `output/` directory.

 ### Graphical User Interface